buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Types/IfcOutletTypeEnum.md

 # IfcOutletTypeEnum

-The _IfcOutletTypeEnum_ defines the range of different types of outlet that can be specified.
+The _IfcOutletTypeEnum_ defines the range of different types of outlet that can be specified.<!-- end of definition -->

 > HISTORY  New type in IFC2x.